 Campbell's concern is less with the historical value of the texts than with their reflection on human experience and their theological value for assessing life before God.
 Nevertheless he is fully conversant with the arguments that archeological discoveries prove the Bible right or conversely prove it wrong.
-What is needed, he says, is a wider interpretation of the biblical text, an interpretation that has always been possible but too often finally Joseph.
-Each of the chapters has a section about the implications for modern faith, an avowed aim of Campbell's work.
-I found this to be most useful.
+What is needed, he says, is a wider interpretation of the biblical text, an interpretation that has always been possible but too often ignored.

-He divides his study into three
+He divides his study into three titles: the Pentateuch and